ProgrammingRainbow/NvChad-2.5/README.md

     "clangd",
 }
 ```
 Add a setup for clangd.
-This prevents a bug and also disables formatting.
+This disables formatting.
 ```
 lspconfig.clangd.setup({
     on_attach = function(client)